Golf Pants Pockets: Phone, Tee & Scorecard Design Guide

 “What does each pocket actually do?”

-That item-to-pocket logic is often more useful than just asking whether the pant has four pockets, five pockets, or a hidden zip pocket somewhere.
+This kind of item-to-pocket logic is often more useful than simply asking whether the pant has four pockets, five pockets, or a hidden zipper somewhere.

 Because the real question is not pocket count.